dgurkaynak/tensorflow-cnn-finetune/README.md

 # Start finetuning
 python finetune.py [options]

-# You can observe finetuning with the tensorboard (default train_root_dir is ../training)
+# You can observe finetuning with the tensorboard (default tensorboard_root_dir is ../training)
 tensorboard --logdir ../training
 ```